papivot/kubectl-gen-resource-yaml/README.md

 ## Usage

-To use the valid API version for a given resource, you can run the following command
+You can run the following command to use the valid API version for a given resource.

 ```bash
 kubectl api-resource|grep {{NAME_OF_RESOURCE}}